casangi/casadocs/docs/index.rst

    .. rubric:: New Features

-   -  A new task sdintimaging is available for jont deconvolution of Single Dish and Interfermeter data.
+   -  A new task sdintimaging is available for joint deconvolution of Single Dish and Interferometer data.
    -  A new task sdtimeaverage is available for averaging single-dish spectral data over specified time.
    -  A new single-dish spectral imaging mode, 'cubesource', is